Since it's introduction in 2010, NuGet has presented a great opportunity to improve and automate different aspects of the development processes.

 - DefinitelyTyped (Automatic TypeScript Type Definitions published to NuGet)

 Using a new tool or technology usually comes with a learning curve.
 Luckily for you, NuGet has no steep learning curve it all!
-In fact, anyone can get started consuming packages in no time.
-Authoring packages however, and especially authoring good packages, as well as embracing NuGet in your automated build and deployment processes requires some research in order to get things right.
+In fact, anyone can get started consuming packages quickly.

-NuDoq regularly polls the NuGet.org gallery server for the latest package updates, unpacks and processes the library documentation files, and update the site accordingly.
+NuDoq regularly polls the NuGet.org gallery server for the latest package updates, unpacks and processes the library documentation files, and updates the site accordingly.